 - Over 2400 professionals

 The carbon business converts the by-products of oil refining and steel production into high-value carbon-based products that are crucial for the manufacture of aluminum, graphite, carbon black, and titanium dioxide.
-The company’s product range includes CTP and many other derivatives of coal tar distillation.
+The company’s product range includes CPC, CTP and many other derivatives of coal tar distillation.

 Environment-friendly and energy-efficient practices have made RAIN’s carbon business highly profitable and sustainable.
 The carbon business co-generates energy at five calcined petroleum coke plants with a combined power generation capacity of approximately 125 MW.
 The company has made substantial environmentally friendly investments in flue gas desulfurization plants at its plants in India and in the United States.